JabLuszko/MAD-ATV_dev/README.md

 DO NOT CLICK ANYTHING ON SCREEN/DEVICE/ADB.
 EVEN IF YOU THINK IT'S STUCK.
 YES, DON'T TOUCH.

+WHOLE GOOGLE ACCOUNT ROUTINE WAS STRIPPED OUT, NO GOOGLE ACCOUNTS, PTC ONLY - I don't think many people left with Google Accounts, but if anyone up for it could be extra script and/or personal_commands MADMin job?

 [1] - other filesystems most likely works too, but not tested, just don't go something crazy like exFAT or btrfs.